Overview

 Java LAPACK has now completed the testing stage.
 Some of the main design issues are:

 • Arrays are being implemented as 1 dimensional in the Java translation.
 Access is by index arithmetic, using leading dimensions declared in the Fortran source.
-User interface issues have not yet been resolved
+This allows emulation of passing array subsections.

 • Certain variables are returned by reference, which has no counterpart in Java.
 Currently all scalar variables which are determined to be used in a pass-by-reference context will be wrapped as an object with a single (value) field.

-• Translation of GOTO statements is done with a post-translation processing step.
+• We are now directly generating JVM class files, so GOTO statements are not a problem anymore, but for generating and recompiling Java source code, the translation of GOTO statements is done with a post-translation processing step.
 First, we use f2java to translate the Fortran code to Java.
 GOTOs are automatically translated as calls to a dummy class.
 So, GO TO 100 would be translated as Dummy.go_to(100); .
 The labels in the Fortran source are also translated as calls to the dummy class (for example, the label 100 becomes Dummy.label(100); in the Java source).
 Next we compile the Java file as usual (using javac).
 We then use a special program to analyze the bytecode and translate the dummy goto calls to real JVM goto instructions.
 Our tool is based on the bytecode parser in javab, a bytecode parallelizing tool under development at the University of Indiana.

 A general solution for translating Fortran to Java may not be available without using object methods, possibly incurring large performance penalties.
 Our alternative is to chose those features most important to efficiency in numerical analysis, and direct the translation using the known structure of the BLAS and LAPACK Fortran source